sisl/GridInterpolations.jl/README.md

 For a description of multilinear and simplex interpolation see: Scott Davies, _Multidimensional Triangulation and Interpolation for Reinforcement Learning_, Advances in Neural Information Processing Systems, Cambridge, MA: MIT Press, 1997. [pdf](http://papers.nips.cc/paper/1229-multidimensional-triangulation-and-interpolation-for-reinforcement-learning.pdf)

-There are some related packages, such as [Grid.jl](https://github.com/timholy/Grid.jl) and [Interpolations.jl](https://github.com/tlycken/Interpolations.jl).
+There are some related packages, such as [Interpolations.jl](https://github.com/tlycken/Interpolations.jl).

 ## Installation